tjdodwell/tjdodwell.github.io/_publications/2020-06-24-Maxwell_Tipping_Point.md

 title: "Maxwell tipping points: the hidden mechanics of an axially compressed cylindrical shell"
 collection: publications
 permalink: /publication/2020-06-24-Maxwell-Tipping-Cylinder
-excerpt: 'In this paper we study a recently discovered mechanics for highly unstable failure of a cylindrical shell under axial compression.
+excerpt: 'In this paper we study a new highly unstable mechanism for failure of a cylindrical shell under axial compression.
 We term the onset of this instability the Maxwell Tipping Point'
 date: 2020-06-24
 venue: 'Proc.
 R. Soc.
 A'
 paperurl: 'https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0273'